losrobbos/coding-advanced-resources/README.md

 In case of a finished feature we settle what we want to focus on next.
 And discuss any issues we have, both in code and in understanding (!) of tasks.
 Usually in a team we get fresh ideas on solving issues we would not have come up with alone.

-Especially the point of "understanding" a task is super important.
+Especially the point of <b>understanding a task</b> is super important.
 Very often team members shy away from getting clarification on something they do not fully understand in an assigned task to prevent looking "dumb" or "weak".

-But that false "pride" will sure-fire shoot you in the foot at some point of the project.
+But that "false pride" will sure-fire shoot you in the foot at some point of the project.

 I love to torture people with clarification questions on given tasks, in order to get the best common understanding possible.
 Because I know from so many team projects, how much this is necessary.